An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Transparent Data Encryption (Encryption-at-rest)

-Transparent Data Encryption (TDE) for Azure SQL Database and SQL Managed Instance adds a layer of security to help protect data at rest from unauthorized or offline access to raw files or backups.
+Transparent data encryption (TDE) for SQL Database, SQL Managed Instance, and Azure Synapse Analytics adds a layer of security to help protect data at rest from unauthorized or offline access to raw files or backups.
 Common scenarios include data center theft or unsecured disposal of hardware or media such as disk drives and backup tapes.
 TDE encrypts the entire database using an AES encryption algorithm, which doesn't require application developers to make any changes to existing applications.

 In Azure, all newly created databases are encrypted by default and the database encryption key is protected by a built-in server certificate.
 Certificate maintenance and rotation are managed by the service and require no input from the user.
 Customers who prefer to take control of the encryption keys can manage the keys in Azure Key Vault.